-You will be spending the rest of your life with you
+You need to like who you are as you will be spending the rest of your life with yourself

 In our normal lives we are able to connect with people at the press of a button, until Covid-19 arrived and erased that advantage.
 Sometimes these effortless technological advancements make us forget how it feels to be alone.

 Our validation and appreciation should not come from the number of likes on Instagram or the constant interactions we need from others, but from who God has made us to be.
 To recognise that your value isn’t derived from others and the longing for someone else to complete your worth will spur you to like who you are in your God-given identity today and every day.

 You cannot escape all those excuses of not working on the relationship with yourself